swup/docs/docs/options/options.md

 ## animateHistoryBrowsing

-This option enables the animations also if navigating using the browser history.
-Swup adds the class `is-popstate` to the html tag for the whole process of the transition on back/forward browsing.
+History visits triggered by the back and forward buttons of the browser will skip all animations to allow faster navigation.
+If you need animations on history visits, set this option to `true`.
+When enabled, swup will add the class `is-popstate` to the html tag during the transitions of those visits.
+The default value is `false`.

 ```javascript
 const options = {